 Initial Placement and Retroactive Credit Policies

-Initial placement refers to the specific level at which students begin coursework in a language in the department.
-Proper initial placement safeguards the integrity of the department’s lower-division courses, recognizes students’ prior learning experiences, and helps them save time and money.
+Initial placement refers to the specific level at which students begin coursework in a language in the Department.
+Proper initial placement recognizes students’ prior learning, helps them save time and money, and safeguards the integrity of the Department’s lower-division courses.

-Taking into consideration various levels of previous language exposure, the department has adopted and enforces the following guidelines with respect to initial placement:
+Taking into consideration various types and degrees of previous language exposure, the Department has adopted and enforces the following guidelines with respect to initial placement:

 - Students with no prior experience in a language must enroll in the 101-level course.

-- Students with transfer credit in a language (including dual credit) must enroll in the next course in the sequence, may not take the placement exam, and are not eligible to receive retroactive credit.
+- Students with dual credit or transfer credit in a language must enroll in the next course in the sequence, may not take the placement exam, and are not eligible to credit for prior learning.

 - If no placement exam has been adopted for the language in question, students must consult with a faculty member who will assess their proficiency and make an initial placement determination.

-- Students must initially enroll in the course indicated by their prior language experience, placement score, or faculty proficiency assessment, as set forth above.
+- Students must initially enroll in the course indicated by their prior language experience, placement exam score, standardized test score, or faculty proficiency assessment, as set forth above.
 However, an initial placement may be adjusted downward or upward upon request by the student and with faculty approval.
 This request must be made within two weeks of the first class period.

-Students who bypass levels in a language sequence as a result of initial placements determined through placement exam scores or faculty proficiency assessments may request retroactive credit for lower courses in the sequence.
+Students who bypass levels in a language sequence as a result of initial placements determined in accordance with the Department’s Initial Placement Policy may receive credit for prior learning for lower courses in the sequence.
 The following conditions apply:

-- Students must pass the course into which they are initially placed with a B or better in order to receive the agreed upon retroactive credit.
+- Students must pass the course into which they are initially placed with a B or better.